After we came across two nice??? pilgrimage churches in “Kleinhelfendorf”

 tortured, several of his body parts (all limbs, eyes, tongue) were cut of in Kleinhelfendorf but he still was alive when he arrived in Feldkirchen. (stated by the marketing department in Feldkirchen)

 Here he, they say, died, and a ladder was lowered from the sky on which he immediately climbed up into paradise.
 He had done nothing wrong.
 He only helped the poor girl Uta (daughter of the Duke in Regensburg/Ratisbon) who started an inadequate relation with a civil servant and became pregnant.
 The ledgend has it, he made up a story to protect Uta and went on a trip to Rome to get help from the Pope but never made it as he was caught by the family.
 Lantpert, the brother of Uta, son of the Duke did the bad part in the story.
-Other theories have it, that Emmeram (from fraconian France) was killed due to the rising influence of franconians which the local nobility of the Awaren did not like at that time.
+Other theories have it, that Emmeram (from Fraconian France) was killed due to the rising influence of Franconians which the local nobility of the Awaren did not like at that time.
 Franconians and Bavarians do not sympathise a lot even up till today.

-(1842 the local community received the royal permit to buit this chappel here from Wittelsbacher King Ludwig I. which was good for marketing.
+(1842 the local community received the royal permit to built this chappel here from Wittelsbacher King Ludwig I. which was good for marketing.
 In the Secularization under King Maximilian I. (father of Ludwig) pilgrimage was forbidden.
 Also because pilgrims did not behave on their trips and spent too much time in the Inns and drank too much.

-We continued the pilgrimage tradition and shared a little snack and a small traditional drink from excellent brewery Ayinger.
+We continued the pilgrimage tradition and shared a little snack and a small traditional drink.
+Brewed by excellent brewery Ayinger.
 To lift our spirit up.

-Emmeram’s body was then brought to Aschheim where he was buried at first in St. Peter and Paul but he did not like to stay there.
+Here he was buried at first in St. Peter and Paul but he did not like to stay there.
 The Rainmaker started to make it rain for 40 days so the people decided to exhume him.